standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 ## Developers and designers: what you need to do

 * Respond promptly to requests.
-* Keep your management informed of the time and resources you require to support other contributors.
+* Keep your managers informed of the time and resources you require to support other contributors.

 ## Further reading